+This is not a call to arms.
 Hat tip to Richard Payne for alerting me to a post (now nearly two months old) by Glenn Wallis regarding the Mindfulness Living Week and the “tipping point” of American Buddhism.
 You should read Wallis’ piece while listening to Childish Gambino’s “This is America.”
 As Payne reminds us,Continue reading “this is not the end: this is america”

 I sent off the final page proofs of my forthcoming book to the publisher earlier this month.
 I assume that means it’s all said and done, that’s all she wrote, whatever mistakes were made and not caught will just go to press, and I’ll have to live to this thing for the rest of myContinue reading “The book”

 Seeing my name in (digital) print, I can’t help but to comment a bit further on this piece published by Tricycle on Buddhist tattoos.
 I’m not going to comment too much on the meat of the issue, but I did want to comment a bit on what I was trying to do when I spokeContinue reading “On tattoos and whiteness”

 For context, it’s Monday afternoon, and I’ve found a comfortable spot to write in the Tibetan sand mandala exhibit.
 As such, I am surrounded by chanting and the sound of sand mandala construction, a repetitive metal scratching from their implements as the monks construct the mandala.
 Oh, and, of course, the occasional cell phone goingContinue reading “Dispatch from AAR”

 Several months ago, I became aware of a Buddhist shrine that had been built on a street corner in the Clinton neighborhood of Oakland.
 This morning, I finally had a chance to visit it myself and take some pictures.

 I am in need of images, and I would like your help.

+Wilson is right (as is Silk) that the Washington Post map is wrong.
 I don’t think we should throw it away, though.
 Or, at the very least, I don’t think we should thumb our noses at it and say “their methodology is flawed, to hell with it.”
 Rather, and I say this as a teacher,Continue reading “Numbers”